Build and Execution Environment (BEE): an Encapsulated Environment Enabling HPC Applications Running Everywhere: Introduction

-However, managing application specific VM images is not trivial, given that VM images need to contain files of the operating system, dependent libraries/packages, user applications, and input/output data, which may take several gigabytes of disk space.
+However, managing application specific VM images is not trivial, given that VM images need to contain files of the operating system, dependent libraries/packages, user applications, and input/output data, that may take several gigabytes of disk space.
 Migrating images between HPC systems or distributing images among compute nodes can consume a lot of time.
-On the other hand, Linux container technologies like Docker \cite{Docker, awscontainer} are more lightweight and yet still provide consistent execution environments for development, build, and deployment.
-By using Docker, developers only need to build their application once in Docker on their local machine, and then the application can run on any Docker-enabled machine.
-For doing that, one only needs to pull the Docker images to the target machine.
-The Docker image only contains minimal operating system composition, application-dependent libraries/packages, and user application, with much less space requirement than VM images \cite{boettiger2015introduction}.
-Also, since Docker creates a thin translation layer that allows the guest application to share much of the host operating system, the performance penalty is negligible \cite{merkel2014docker, ruan2016performance}.
+On the other hand, Linux containers are more lightweight.
+Many implementations of Linux containers have been proposed e.g., Docker \cite{Docker}, Charliecloud \cite{priedhorsky2016charliecloud}, Shifter \cite{jacobsen2015contain}, and Singularity \cite{kurtzer_2016_60736}.
+They provide consistent execution environments for development, build, and deployment.
+By using Linux containers, developers only need to build their application once in the container on their local machine, and then the application can run on any supported machine.
+For doing that, one only needs to transfer the container image to the target execution machine.
+The container image usually only contains minimal operating system composition, application-dependent libraries/packages, and user applications, with much less space requirement than VM images \cite{boettiger2015introduction}.
+Also, since Linux containers allow the guest application to share much of the host operating system including the Linux kernel, the performance penalty is small \cite{merkel2014docker, ruan2016performance}.

-It would be of great benefit to bring the advantages of Docker, as realized in the cloud, to HPC users; however, Docker is not usually supported on current HPC systems.
-The main reason behind it is that Docker requires a privileged service and a Linux kernel version higher than 3.8, while Linux kernel versions on current HPC production systems are typically far behind this \cite{harji2013our}.
-Especially for national security oriented research facilities, such as Los Alamos National Laboratory, it can take years of security and compatibility evaluation before their production HPC systems can upgrade Linux kernel.

-Although HPC systems that run containers are being actively deployed using software such as Shifter \cite{jacobsen2015contain} and Singularity \cite{kurtzer_2016_60736}, BEE-VM's approach is complementary.
-HPC systems that have been built and deployed with Shifter or Singularity can run containerized applications without a VM layer.
-However, containers must be built or adapted for Singularity and Shifter.
-BEE-VM brings containerized applications to other HPC machines and, because it runs Docker natively, does not require a rebuild when moving applications across machines.

-In this work, we design a Docker-enabled execution framework on HPC with the following design goals: